 They will typically be in run-off and un-fishable until the middle of june, and are best to fish during the hot months of summer.
 There is good hatches of stoneflies in the early summer, Caddisflies beginning in early July, and very good hatches of green drakes and other mayflies.
 Usually, fish are very receptive to dry flies, especially if you get away from primary access points.
-However, in the summer, rivers like the North Ram and the Blackstone can receive very high fishing pressure on the weekends, and the fish get a little more wary.
+However, rivers like the North Ram receive very high fishing pressure on the weekends, and the fish get a little more wary.
 If this is the case, a deep nymph will give you a better shot at catching these fish.
-Hiking a ways from primary access points will also improve you chance at catching the large Cutties and Rainbows in these Rivers.
+Hiking a ways from primary access points will also improve you chance at catching the large Cutties in these Rivers.

 Red Deer River Basin

 The Brown trout in the streams of the Red Deer River basin might be the largest contributor to my relative fly-fishing insanity.
 Firstly, because they are damn gorgeous, and can be monstrous.
 Secondly, because they are damn tough to catch.